James B. Edwards College of Dental Medicine

 Budgeted Costs: Postdoctoral endodontic program budgeted costs will not exceed US $50,000.00 per year.
 A surgical operating microscope and all other necessary patient related equipment, instruments and supplies are provided by the program with the exception of certain resource textbooks.
 Budgeted costs also include registration, transportation, hotel accommodations (shared room) and food ($32 per diem) to attend certain professional meetings and/or specific continuing education programs.
 MUSC sponsored continuing education courses may be attended without charge.

-Students are required to purchase an iPad device.
+Students are required to purchase either a laptop or tablet.
 Only contemporary models will be acceptable.

 Financial aid is available.
 Following registration, an MUSC website link may be accessed to complete the application for federally subsidized funding.

 ** MUSC fees and tuition are subject to change.
-Revised – 01 APR 2013
+Revised: 26 AUG 2013